MichelDucartier/ada-jekyll/index.md

 The analysis using OLS regression shows that the height of an actor has virtually no effect on the average movie ratings.
 The R-squared value of 0.000 tells us that actor height doesn't account for any variation in movie ratings.
 Furthermore, the coefficient for actor height is almost zero, indicating that even a considerable increase in height (by one meter) doesn't significantly impact a movie's success.

 In essence, across all character clusters, an actor's height doesn't affect how well a movie is received.
 A taller actor does not necessarily lead to higher movie ratings.
-Thus, the influence of an actor's height on a movie's average rating is minimal to nonexistent.
+Thus, the influence of an actor's height on a movie's average rating is minimal to nonexistent. -->

-To sum up, our findings suggest that neither the gender nor the height of actors significantly affects the average ratings of movies.
-These physical characteristics of actors don't appear to play a crucial role in the success of a movie.
+To sum up, our findings suggest that neither the gender doesn't significantly affect the average ratings of movies.
+This characteristic of actors doesn't appear to play a crucial role in the success of a movie.

 ### Ethnicity